 Shopping, where points are changed for money, and game quarters for different shops

-Let’s do the first quarter first.
-As only 2 players shoot for the team, Katie must have scored ¾ of the goals.
+In the first quarter, as only 2 players shoot for the team, Katie must have scored 3/4 of the points.
 We know that Katie scored 12 points.
-If 12 points is ¾, a ¼ is 4 points.
+If 12 points is 3/4, then 1/4 is 4 points.
 Therefore Sarah scored 4 points.
 This means that between them, Sarah and Katie scored 12 + 4 = 16 points.
 So the team scored 16 points in the first quarter.

 In the second quarter, 20 points were scored.
 Katie scored a fifth of these.
 A fifth of 20 is 4.
 So Katie scored 4 points and Sarah scored 20 – 4 = 16 points.